 MHX’s strong base stats and fantastic NP and Star Generation are let down by her lackluster skillset, as well as an extremely limited niche in killing Saberface enemies.
 She is a good statstick of an Assassin who would do quite well against Rider enemies most of the time, but her downsides are too great compared to other available counterparts.

-Despite being the face of the franchise, Altria’s skillset is simply bland for a colorful game like Fate Grand Order.
-She is quite similar to Iskander in terms of skills and stats, except her skills are all worse value-wise.
+Despite being the face of the franchise, Altria’s skill set is currently simply too vanilla for a game like Fate Grand Order.
+She is quite similar to Iskander in terms of skills and stats, except her skills are all slightly worse value-wise.
 Furthermore, she has a multitude of strong competitors for the same role.
-Most of her competitors already offer more than just an AoE damage burst and even have higher basic card damage thanks to better Attack base stats and skills.
+While Altria does have access to the most damaging AoE NP among all Sabers, her true potential only unlocks once she receives her NP Charge via a future Rank Up.

-Queen Medb possesses three skills that have been seemingly put together without any rationale.
-While her Anti-Male attribute grants her a good niche, her low Attack and mediocre skillset ultimately hold her back tremendously in terms of general performance.
-She does, however, become noticeably better in the future thanks to the upgrades to her Charisma and Noble Phantasm.
+Queen Medb's performance shifts over time, but her current state is still fairly weak.
+While her Anti-Male attribute grants her a good niche, her low Attack and middling skill set ultimately hold her back tremendously in terms of general performance.
+She does, however, become noticeably better in the future thanks to multiple upgrades to her kit.